-Lovely Portuguese ceramics shop at Lisbon’s fleamarket: ‘Armazém das Caldas’
+Lovely Portuguese shop at Lisbon’s fleamarket: ‘Campo Santa Clara ceramics’

-People who visit Lisbon a few days, usually like strolling through the fleamarket (Feira da Ladra, lit. thieves market), where you can find this lovely little shop.
+People from all over the world visiting Lisbon, usually like strolling through the fleamarket (Feira da Ladra, lit. thieves market), where you can find this lovely little shop.

 I heard Chinese, Russian- or French people say: ‘How wonderful, but how do we get all this into our suitcase?’